jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Getting-Started/Multiple-VPCs-Interconnection.md

 #### **Step 4: Configure Route Table on Border Gateway**

-1. Log in JD Cloud console.
+1. Log in JD Cloud & AI console.

 2. Click the navigation bar on the left side, and select "Direct Connection Service -> Border Gateway", enter the details for the border gateway hosting the direct connection network intercommunication.